wsamuelw/Proj-RKlout/README.md

-# Distribution by Klout Score
+# Twitter Followers + Klout Score
 Based on a very small population of 900+ followers, most users have a score of around 40ish.
+The 0s simply mean undefined.

 ```{r}
 # Make a plot